 DSAC Agency Senior Executives

-DSAC, a strategic government agency partnership between the FBI and DHS, will enhance communications and promote the timely and effective exchange of security and intelligence information.
+DSAC includes a strategic government agency partnership between the FBI and DHS to enhance communications and promote the timely and effective exchange of security and intelligence information.
 The two agencies' top executives have committed resources to continue its mission.

 DSAC Executive Working Group (EWG)

-The DSAC Executive Leaders are composed of FBI, DHS, and private sector company Co-Chairs.
+The DSAC Executive Leaders are comprised of FBI, DHS, and private sector company Co-Chairs.
 Each participant is moving forward the DSAC mission and engaging our members in sharing, learning, and collaboration activities.